nestauk/asf_online_data_exploration/asf_online_data_exploration/pipeline/data_collection/README.md

 Running `asf_online_data_exploration/pipeline/data_collection/the_guardian.py` will collect news articles on a set of parameters that can be found under `asf_online_data_exploration/config/data_collection_parameters.py`.
 Data is stored to the `asf-online-data-exploration` S3 bucket.

-Alternatively, to perform your own data collection create a script with the following code
+Alternatively, to perform your own data collection create a script with the following code.

+_If you want to store data on an S3 bucket of your choice:_

 ```
 from asf_online_data_exploration.pipeline.data_collection.the_guardian import (